vian96/ParaCompiler/README.md

 - integer literals types are taken from operands that they're used with. e.g. if you add a big number with int(8), this number will be truncated
 - integers can only be extended, not truncated (implicit conversion to bool exists though)
 - && and || are actually bit-wise
 - shadowing variables from outer scopes is not supported because ParaCL grammatic is too ambigious.
-On the other hand, you cannot access any external variable from function
+On the other hand, you cannot access any external variable from function (therefore, you cannot write recursive functions)
 - implicit conversion in return statement is not supported

 ## Getting the Code